 - a.
-Patients with melanoma of uveal/ocular origin

-- b.
-Patients who have received prior cell transfer therapy which included a non-myeloablative or myeloablative chemotherapy regimen. - c.
-Patients who have three or more active brain metastases.
-Note: Patients with one or two untreated or inadequately treated brain lesions or three or more adequately treated brain metastases may be eligible.
-If lesions are symptomatic or greater than or equal to 1 cm each, these lesions must have been definitively treated and stable for one month.
+Patients with melanoma of uveal/ocular origin - b.
+Patients who have received prior cell transfer therapy that included a nonmyeloablative or myeloablative chemotherapy regimen (not applicable for patients in the retreatment Cohort 3). - c.
+Patients who have 3 or more active brain metastases.
+Note: Patients with 1 or 2 untreated or inadequately treated brain lesions or 3 or more adequately treated brain metastases may be eligible.
+If lesions are symptomatic or greater than or equal to 1 cm each, these lesions must have been definitively treated and stable for 1 month.
 Brain metastases with significant edema and or hemorrhage and metastases larger than 2 cm are exclusionary. - d.
 Patients who are pregnant or breastfeeding. - e.
-Patients who are on a systemic steroid therapy regimen defined as the need for chronic steroid use for at least seven or more days at a dose of greater than 10 mg of prednisone or equivalent per day. - f.
+Patients who are on a systemic steroid therapy regimen defined as the need for chronic steroid use for at least 7 or more days at a dose of greater than 10 mg of prednisone or equivalent per day.

+- f.
 Patients who have active systemic infections, coagulation disorders or other active major medical illnesses of the cardiovascular, respiratory or immune system, as evidenced in the medical history by a positive stress thallium or comparable test, myocardial infarction, cardiac arrhythmias, obstructive or restrictive pulmonary disease. - g.
 Patients who have any form of primary immunodeficiency (such as Severe Combined Immunodeficiency Disease and AIDS). - h.
 Patients who have a history of severe immediate hypersensitivity reaction to IL-2, fludarabine or cyclophosphamide. - i.
 Patients who have a history of coronary revascularization or ischemic symptoms. - j.
 Patients who have an estimated glomerular filtration rate (eGFR) less than 40 mL/min using the Cockcroft-Gault formula at Screening or have end-stage renal disorder requiring hemodialysis. - k.
-Patients who have an LVEF less than 45%.
-(Older patients [60 - 70 years], must have received an echocardiogram within the previous 60 days demonstrating LVEF $\geq 45\%$).

-- I. Patients who have a documented FEV1 (forced expiratory volume in one second) of less than or equal to 60%. - m.
-Patients who have had another primary malignancy within the previous three years (with the exception of carcinoma in situ of the breast, urothelial cancer in situ, and non-melanoma skin cancer that has been adequately treated).
+Patients who have a left ventricular ejection fraction (LVEF) less than 45%.
+(Older patients [60-70 years] must have received an echocardiogram within the previous 60 days demonstrating LVEF \geq 45%). - l.
+Patients who have a documented FEV1 (forced expiratory volume in 1 second) of less than or equal to 60%. - m.
+Patients who have had another primary malignancy within the previous 3 years (with the exception of carcinoma in situ of the breast, urothelial cancer in situ, and non-melanoma skin cancer that has been adequately treated).